Create Your First Project

 iii. draw from life

 Once, I had considered saying yes to the ad that called for volunteer models at my university’s art department— but only for all of ten seconds.
-The models were to be paid about nineteen dollars per hour: a fortune, compared to the eleven-dollar wages that characterize most of the on-campus jobs available to undergraduates.
-My weighing of the job’s pros/cons stopped once I considered the hard, immutable fact that these strangers would be peers, and that in itself was frightening.
+The models were to be paid about nineteen dollars per hour: a fortune, compared to the eleven-dollar wages that characterise most of the on-campus jobs available to undergraduates.
+My weighing of the job’s pros and cons stopped once I considered the hard, immutable fact that these strangers would be peers, and that in itself was frightening.

 In a class like the National Gallery’s, you see these strangers for one stretch of three days and then potentially never cross paths again; you don’t even have to learn their names, if you don’t want to.
 Within the campus bubble, even if the total enrolment number crosses the twenty thousands, there is every possibility of running into someone and have them blink back at you, before situational recognition kicks in and you realize you know their face from when you stood naked for an hour or two and let them see your ass for free.